mido/mido/README.rst

 Time
 -----

 The time attribute can be used for time annotations.
-Modo doesn't care what you use it for, as long as it's a valid number.
+Mido doesn't care what you use it for, as long as it's a valid number.
 Examples::

     >>> msg.time = 183